-You can use features of Amazon Web Services (AWS) CloudFormation to deploy different ArcGIS Server or ArcGIS Enterprise architectures on AWS.
+You can use features of Amazon Web Services (AWS) CloudFormation to deploy different ArcGIS for Server architectures on AWS.
 These architectures include the following:

-Use Esri sample AWS CloudFormation templates to help you configure an ArcGIS Server site or ArcGIS Enterprise on AWS.
-Customize these templates or create your own templates to implement your own deployment patterns.
-You can manually set up the deployments without CloudFormation (using the AWS Management Console or APIs); however, using the CloudFormation templates makes launching and maintaining the architecture easier than doing it manually.
-CloudFormation templates also make it easier to set up identical architectures in different AWS accounts or regions.
+Esri sample CloudFormation templates help you set up deployments.
+You can also customize these templates or create your own templates to implement your own deployment patterns.
+You could manually set up the deployments without CloudFormation (using the AWS Management Console or APIs); however, using the CloudFormation templates makes launching and maintaining the architecture easier than doing it manually.
+CloudFormation templates also make it easier to set up identical architectures in different Amazon accounts or regions.

 - Portal for ArcGIS